paul-buyrin/MyValue/README.md

 Recommend user not only check overall stats, but also the particular matchup home team stats at home vs. away team stats away from home, for a clearer idea of one's edge, and bookmaker's odds divergence.

+At the moment only works with decimal odds and can be used as an odds converter to percentage by only inputting odds in the odds field

 Note: The spotsbooks juice is set by default at 5% and can be modified via line 123(Form1.cs)